wessberg/cjsify/README.md

 <!-- SHADOW_SECTION_USAGE_END -->

-`cjsify` can be used in a variety of ways.
+`dotcjs` can be used in a variety of ways.
 The most straightforward usage is directly from the CLI:

 ### CLI usage